Year Four Nearest Truth Photobook Program September 2025-August 2026

 Full Physical Workshop Tier

-Payment Plan: A non-refundable payment of 2500 + VAT is due before starting in June, the second payment of 1500 + VAT is due before our September meeting.
+Non-Early bird Payment Plan: A non-refundable payment of 2500 + VAT is due August 1, the second payment of 1350 + VAT is due before our January meeting.

 Three Physical Workshop Meetings + Mentoring + Zoom Meetings